Royat-Chamalières train station

 Additional information

-Outdoor visit only.
+Outdoor tour only.

 Although the station is no longer open to passengers, the railway line is still in operation.
 Please take care when crossing the tracks.